Evolix/evobackup/docs/usage.md

 # DESCRIPTION

-bkctld is a shell script used to set up and manage a backup server able to receive data from many servers (clients).
+bkctld is a shell script that creates and manages a backup server which can handle the backups of many other servers (clients).
+It uses OPENSSH and chroot's to sandbox every client's backups.

-The aim is to run a SSH chroot environment (called "jails" in the FreeBSD world) for every single client.
-The client will then be able to send data over SSH using rsync in his own chroot environment (using root account).
+Each client will upload it's data every day using rsync in it's chroot (using the root account).

-Incrementals are stored outside the chroot using hard links or btrfs snapshots (thus incrementals are not accessible by clients).
-This method has the advantage to keep incrementals securely isolated using low space on device.

-A suitable volume size must be mounted on /backup (usage of **btrfs** is preferable, providing subvolume and snapshot fonctionnality).
-For security reason, you can use an encrypted volume (e.g. **luks**)
+Prior backups are stored incrementally outside of the chroot using hard links or BTRFS snapshots (So they can not be affected by the client).
+Which backups are kept over time can be configured in the jail's nominal [incl.tpl](incrementals.md) configuration file.
+A large enough volume must be mounted on `/backup`, if the filesystem is formatted with BTRFS, bkctld will use sub-volumes and snapshots to save space.

+It's default settings can be overridden in the [configuration file](configuration.md).

 # BKCTLD COMMANDS